aimee-mcneil-melville/ToDo-Full-Stack/README.md

 # ASCII Art Reader

-Build a state of the (ASCII) art terminal client!
+Build a state of the (ASCII) art terminal client.
+Don't forget to maximise your terminal window on one screen... you'll need the space!

 ## Learning objectives